ESPN

 Career Site

 ESPN operates the leading cable network devoted to sports.
-Based in rural Bristol, CT, the network's properties include ESPN on ABC, six domestic cable television networks (ESPN, launched in 1979; ESPN2; ESPN Classic; ESPNEWS; ESPN Deportes; ESPNU), ESPN HD, ESPN2 HD, ESPNEWS HD and EPSPNU HD (high-definition simulcast services of ESPN, ESPN2, ESPNEWS and ESPNU, respectively), ESPN Regional Television, ESPN International (34 international networks and syndication), ESPN Radio, ESPN.com, ESPN The Magazine, ESPN Enterprises, ESPN PPV, ESPN Zones (sports-themed restaurants), and other growing new businesses including ESPN360.com (Broadband), ESPN Mobile Properties (wireless), ESPN On Demand and ESPN Interactive.
+The network's properties include ESPN on ABC, six domestic cable television networks (ESPN, launched in 1979; ESPN2; ESPN Classic; ESPNEWS; ESPN Deportes; ESPNU), ESPN HD, ESPN2 HD, ESPNEWS HD and EPSPNU HD (high-definition simulcast services of ESPN, ESPN2, ESPNEWS and ESPNU, respectively), ESPN Regional Television, ESPN International (34 international networks and syndication), ESPN Radio, ESPN.com, ESPN The Magazine, ESPN Enterprises, ESPN PPV, ESPN Zones (sports-themed restaurants), and growing online businesses including ESPN3.com and Watch ESPN.

 ESPN is 80 percent owned by ABC, Inc., which is an indirect subsidiary of The Walt Disney Company.
 The Hearst Corporation holds a 20 percent interest in ESPN.